Being in real stores, awesome? Awesome!

 STEP 4.
 LISTEN

-Boutique owners are literally gold mines.
+Store owners are literally gold mines.
 Listen to their precious feedback: they are both what your customers think AND your next steps in terms of development.
-Often, we were told to make this type of cards instead of this type, to raise or lower prices on certain items, to try to package items together… You don’t need to have plenty of them because only one can help you drive your business in the good direction sometimes.
+Often, we were told to make this type of cards instead of that one, to raise or lower prices on certain items, to try and package items together… You don’t need to have plenty of them because only one can help you drive your business in the good direction sometimes.

-Conceive, build, show, turn and be tight on your follow-up: This is for us now the ultimate sequence to start being where you always wanted to be.
+Conceive, build, show, turn and be tight on your follow-up: this is, according to us, the ultimate sequence in which to start being where you always wanted to be.